MissVeronica/repository-content-for-UM/README.md

 12. <a href="https://github.com/MissVeronica/um-decimal-number-step">Decimal Number Steps</a> NEW

 ## Account
-1. <a href="https://github.com/MissVeronica/um-custom-username-field">Selecting custom field as Username</a>
-2. <a href="https://github.com/MissVeronica/UM-archive-users">Archive Deleted Users</a>
+1. <a href="https://github.com/MissVeronica/UM-archive-users">Archive Deleted Users</a>

 ## Login
 1. <a href="https://github.com/MissVeronica/um-detect-login-country">Detect logins from unexpected countries</a>